-In addition, estimates of the total impact of WT geographies and at a global level have been dev of spending by WT suppliers, WT and supply chain worker spending.
+In addition, estimates of the total impact of WT on GDP and employment on geographies and at a global level have been developed, allowing for the "multiplier eff of spending by WT suppliers, WT and supply chain workers, investment and govern spending.

-Country case studies of the key WT markets of the UK, Germany, United States, Brazil, Sour Africa, Tanzania, Kenya, India, Thailand and China are also examined in this report.
+Country case studies of the key WT markets of the UK, Germany, United States, Brazil, Sout Africa, Tanzania, Kenya, India, Thailand and China are also examined in this report.

 Fortunately, there are several cases of effective programs and 'local level' initiatives to prevent illegal wildlife trade to draw on.
-For instance, Kenya's National Wildlife Strategy 2030 provides evidence-based support for tackling poaching9, while a collection of Conservancies (such as Olderkesi Wildlife Conservancy) have implemented land management and monitoring strategies to prevent poachers.
+For instance, Kenya's National Wildlife Strategy 2030 provides evidence-based support for tackling poaching9, while a collection of Conservancies (such as Olderkesi Wildlife Conservancy) have implemented land management and monitoring strategies to prevent poachers10.
 GPS-supported, community-based forest crime prevention approaches are being developing in the Amazon in Brazil, with prospects for many African countries11.